Education in Canada: University

 The traditional path to Canadian higher education is typically through university, as it is by far the most prestigious form of higher education in the country.
 There is no universally prescribed set definition to what constitutes a "university" in Canada as they come in various forms that serve the different educational needs of various Canadians.
 Each province has its own legislative meaning of the term but universities do intersect in terms of the types of degrees that they offer, research, competitiveness, location, and global institutional reputation.
 Canadian universities require students' senior secondary school transcript along with an application for admission.
 Admissions criteria to a university in Canada involve the grades earned in core senior secondary school courses taken, and an admission GPA based on their senior secondary school courses calculated in the form of a percentage.
 Applications for admission outline additional academic and extra-curricular achievements that cannot be expressed through a student's secondary school transcript.
 In the case of more prestigious and selective university programs, an essay, statement of intent, or personal statement of experience must be submitted directly to the university.
 In addition, letters of reference, examples of extracurricular activities, volunteering and community service endeavors, athletic participation, student awards, and scholarships are also required for acceptance to some of Canada's most prestigious university programs.
 Generally, Canadian universities base admission with great weight emphasized around a student's academic performance in core senior secondary school courses taken during their grade 11 and 12 years as a measure of academic rigor in addition to assessing a prospective students capability to challenge themselves as predictors of future academic performance at the university level.
 In addition, most universities in Canada also denote a standardized GPA or an admission average cutoff.
 This admissions cut off is established based on the competitiveness of applicants applying to individual programs offered at specific universities.
-A typical competitive program at an esteemed Canadian university could have an admissions cutoff of 90 percent or higher, while mid-tier universities have programs that maintain cut-offs around 80 percent.
-Lower tier and lesser-known Canadian universities with more liberal application processes could have admission cut offs as low as 65 to 70 percent.
+A typical competitive program at an esteemed Canadian university could have an admissions cutoff of 90 per cent or higher, while mid-tier universities have programs that maintain cut-offs around 80 per cent.
+Lower tier and lesser-known Canadian universities with more liberal application processes could have admission cut offs as low as 65 to 70 per cent.